RevDeBug/revdebug-tutorial-netCore/README.md

 # Use RevDeBug to access code execution recording

 ## Find the errorneous trace
-Next, you may switch to a RevDeBug server web interface and navigate to the “Trace” tab, where you may filter the traces to show only errors and limit to application “InvoiceJava”.
+Next, you may switch to a RevDeBug server web interface and navigate to the “Trace” tab, where you may filter the traces to show only errors and limit to application “InvoicesCore”.

 ![Demo application web page](./demo_screens_core/trace.png)